Facebook services including WhatsApp and Instagram suffer global outage

 “Multiple teams are working on it (the outage), and we'll update you when we can,” Facebook's gaming unit said in a tweet.

+It tweeted about an hour later that the service had been restored, asking users to report to Facebook if they continued facing issues.

-Instagram, WhatsApp and Facebook Messenger were down for people across the world, the Independent reported.
-The outage lasted less than an hour, with people reporting the services had started to function normally.
+The outage of Instagram, WhatsApp and Facebook Messenger was reported by people across the world, the Independent reported.
+After less than an hour, users reported the services had started to function normally.

-"Thanks for your patience, that was a long 45 minutes but we are back!," WhatsApp tweeted.
+"Thanks for your patience, that was a long 45 minutes but we are back!," WhatsApp tweeted after the app was restored.

 Earlier, tens of thousands of users took to Twitter to complain about the outage, with #whatsappoutage trending in many countries, including India and Pakistan.
 The top two trends in Pakistan were #whatsappdown and #facebookdown.